wikimedia/mediawiki-ruby-api/README.md

 # MediawikiApi

-TODO: Write a gem description

-An easy way to work with MediaWiki API from Ruby.
-Uses REST Client Ruby gem to communicate with MediaWiki API.
+A library for interacting with MediaWiki API from Ruby.
+Uses adapter-agnostic Faraday gem to talk to the API.

 ## Installation